-We have audited the financial statements of Eastern West Virginia Community and Technical College (the "College") as of and for the year ended June 30, 2010, and have issued our report thereon dated October 25, 2010.
+We have audited the financial statements of Eastern West Virginia Community and Technical College (the "College") as of and for the year ended June 30, 2011, and have issued our report thereon dated October 31, 2011.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States of America.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

+Management of the College is responsible for establishing and maintaining effective internal control over financial reporting.
 In planning and performing our audit, we considered the College's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the College's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the College's internal control over financial reporting.